65th Infantry Regiment (United States): World War II

 The regiment remained at Fort Eustis until it departed the Hampton Roads Port of Embarkation on 26 March 1944, arriving in North Africa on 5 April 1944.
 The regiment underwent amphibious training.
 Between March and April 1944, the 65th was reassigned to North Africa.
-On 3 May 1944, the Third Battalion arrived at Napoles.
+On 3 May 1944, the Third Battalion arrived at Napoli.
 The battalion was then moved to Corsica and then to France.
 Salvador Roig commanded the 65th during this period in Europe, which earned him the Combat Infantryman Badge.
 The 3rd Battalion was sent to Corsica, where it was attached to the 12th Air Force and tasked with guarding airfields.
 During this time, rumors swirled that the regiment would be sent into combat, while officers had already been moved to act as observers.
 On 22 September 1944, the 65th Infantry landed in France.
 The regiment was then moved to Peira Cava in the Maritime Alps, where it entered in action on 13 December 1944, the first time a Puerto Rican unit saw action in Europe.
 The first offensive attack came the following day in response to enemy fire, with Lieutenant Colonel Juan César Cordero Dávila allowing Capt.
 Efraín Sánchez Hidalgo and Company L to return fire.

 In November 1944, Company C provided security to the headquarters of the Seventh United States Army.
 The rest of the First Battalion was assigned other tasks, such as defending the Command Center of the Sixth United States Army Group.
 The Second and Third Battalions were assigned to defend communications.
 In 1948, seven members received the Bronze Star for their service in World War II.
 On 13 December 1944, the 65th Infantry, under the command of Lieutenant Colonel Cordero Dávila, relieved the 2nd Battalion of the 442nd Infantry Regiment, a regiment which was made up of Japanese Americans under the command of Col. Virgil R. Miller, a native of San Germán, Puerto Rico and former member of the 65th Infantry Regiment.